 Card Details +

 Benefits: The Starwood Preferred Guest Credit Card lets you redeem Starpoints® at a variety of hotels and resorts around the world.
 You can also use this card on to redeem points on over 150 airlines, with no blackout dates.
 You earn two points for every dollar spent at participating SPG® and Marriott hotels, and one point on all other purchases.
-This card also has a special offer when you sign up-25,000 bonus points after you use your new card to make $3,000 in purchases within the first three months.
-There are no foreign transaction fees, and there is a $0 introductory annual fee for the first year, then $95.
-The card has an APR of 16.24%-20.24% Variable.
+This card also has a special offer when you sign up-25,000 bonus points after you use your new card to make $3,000 in purchases within the first three months and there are no foreign transaction fees.

 Chase Sapphire Preferred® Card